WakiMak/trentent.github.io-forked/_posts/2010-12-02-dataram-ram-disk-review-part-2.md

 </div>

 <div>
   It appears something else is holding the performance of the RAMDrive software down.
-IOMeter *did* see some improvement (from 5000Mb/s to 5094MB/s&#8230; a 1.9% improvement) but pretty insignificant from what it *should* be, if it was hardware being the hold up.
+IOMeter *did* see some improvement (from 5000Mb/s to 5094MB/s... a 1.9% improvement) but pretty insignificant from what it *should* be, if it was hardware being the hold up.
 </div>

 <div>
 </div>

 <div>
-  The &#8220;bandwidth&#8221; of the RAMDrive is 40Gbps, a pretty large leap from the maximum you could get from SATA at it&#8217;s best (6Gbps), but I hope DataRAM investigates what the performance ceiling is of their software and can explain or correct what&#8217;s causing it.
+  The "bandwidth" of the RAMDrive is 40Gbps, a pretty large leap from the maximum you could get from SATA at it's best (6Gbps), but I hope DataRAM investigates what the performance ceiling is of their software and can explain or correct what's causing it.
 </div>

 <div>
 </div>

 <div>
-  Overall though, I&#8217;m still happy with the software and for a free 4GB RAM disk or $10 for a maximum of ~64GB, I think it&#8217;s a great value.
+  Overall though, I'm still happy with the software and for a free 4GB RAM disk or $10 for a maximum of ~64GB, I think it's a great value.
 I have 18GB of RAM in my system and utilize this software for programs like StarCraft or VMWare machines and the loading speeds are great.
 </div>

 <div>